wacevedo76/personal_history/README.md

 * The ability to use this collected data to analyze how our day is utilized.
 * The ability to have a definitive record of the how idividual changes and grows over time.
 * Provides a definitive record of how long, and how offen we engage or practice a set of skills, which can aid in reputation construction.
-* It can help the individual protect themselves from fraud and misinformation attacts.
+* It can help the individual protect themselves from fraud and misinformation attacks.

 ##### On a Communal level: